Back to Academy

 Second Earner Exemption

 For couples, the lower-earning spouse can exclude up to $14,000 of their working income when calculating the family's adjusted net income for the phase-out.
-This helps families where both spouses work.
+This helps families where both spouses work by allowing them to keep more of their CWB.

-1. Complete your tax return with all income reported
+1. File your tax return – with all income reported

-4. Credit is applied to your refund or balance owing
+4. Credit applied – to your refund or balance owing

 Impact on Other Credits